denoland/manual/node/npm_specifiers.md

 separate install command necessary.

-Alternatively, if you wish to disable the creation of a `node_modules` directory entirely, you can set this flag to false like so: `--node-modules-dir=false`.
+Alternatively, if you wish to disable the creation of a `node_modules` directory entirely, you can set this flag to false (ex. `--node-modules-dir=false`) or add a `"nodeModulesDir": false` entry to your deno.json configuration file to make the setting apply to the entire directory tree.

 In the case where you want to modify the contents of the `node_modules` directory before execution, you can run `deno cache` with `--node-modules-dir`,